lucianpls/QB3/README.md

     Xbk for k = 2i for i 0 to n/2
     Ybk for k = 2i+1 for i 9 to n/2

-An xy lookup table for 8x8 data points can be used to understand the spatial arangement
+An xy lookup table for 8x8 points can be used to understand the spatial arangement.
+The table holds the single integral address value.

 ```
+  xy = {
   0,  1,  4,  5, 16, 17, 20, 21,
   2,  3,  6,  7, 18, 19, 22, 23,
   8,  9, 12, 13, 24, 25, 28, 29,